Contents

 To get to Citi Field to see the Mets play, take the 7 metro line, the Q48 bus, or the LaGuardia AirTrain to Mets-Willets Point.

-If your trip is outside of baseball season, you might be able to score a tour of your favorite team’s stadium.
 Both Yankee Stadium and Citi Field offer tours of their facilities, where you’ll have the chance to walk around with a team historian to see artifacts and learn more about the game.

 Read More